-So finally after putting your heart and soul, you have completed your first freelance project and have even handed over to your client, right?
+So finally after putting your heart and soul in, you have completed your first freelance project and have even handed it over to your client, right?
 So what’s next?
 Well, your mission is not yet over.
 It’s time to face the final obstacle, getting paid.
-Like any other novice freelancer or small business, invoicing can be an alien task, however you cannot runaway from it.
+Like any other novice freelancer or small business, invoicing can be an alien task, however, you cannot run away from it.

 Traditional paper invoicing, readymade customized templates or cutting-edge billing software, the pattern of writing an invoice is universal and alike on all platforms.
 Once you get the hang of it, you can swiftly and smoothly cross this obstacle.

 Invoice is not just your catalyst for getting paid, it is handy for freelancers in many ways.
-It is basically a legal record for the service provided to your client and proof for your payment.
-Any mistake you make in invoice and it will straight away affect your payment.
+It is basically a legal record for the service provided to your client and proof of your payment.
+Any mistake you make in the invoice and will straight away affect your payment.

-So, let’s learn to write professional looking invoice that will get you paid easily:
+So, let’s learn how to write an invoice that will get you paid easily: